petershin/liferay-learn/docs/dxp-cloud/latest/en/platform-services/backup-service/backup-service-overview.md

 ![Administrators can download backups or restore an environment from the Backups page.](./backup-service-overview/images/03.png)

-You can also filter the list of backups by their status (failed or successful), or switch to displaying the backups from the associated Disaster Recovery (`dr`) environment (if one is configured for the current environment), from the two dropdown menus near the top of the screen.
+You can also filter the list of backups by their status (failed or successful), or display the backups from the associated Disaster Recovery (`dr`) environment (if one is configured for the current environment), from the two selectors near the top of the screen.

 ![View Disaster Recovery backups or filter by backup status from the dropdown menus.](./backup-service-overview/images/04.png)